garrandall/popular-music-data/tracks/follow-me-down-3oh-3-neon-hitch.md

 Out of this town (With you)
 Girl you're moving way too slow

 So follow me down (Which way?
-Down, down...)
+Down, down)
 I'll show you around (ok)
 There's a place we gotta go...